 Modified accelerated depreciation: This federal program imposes a shorter timeline for depreciation on qualifying energy technologies.
 Companies can then recover their investment costs more quickly by taking advantage of federal depreciation deductions.

 State incentives: These are frequently based on the tonnage of the installed system with per-ton paybacks varying by state, says John Kelly, manager of operations at the Geothermal Exchange Organization (GEO).

 Utility offers: Local utilities may also offer tonnage-based refunds or reduced rates after your system is installed, Kelly adds.
 “Geothermal heat pump systems are ideal for the way electric utilities operate,” he explains.
-“Utilities spend a lot of money building power plants and distribution lines.
+“Utilities spend a lot of money building power ants and distribution lines.
 Instead of building new ones, utilities can avoid the cost of new infrastructure by offering a geoexchange incentive program.”

 Loans: The DOE offers loan guarantees for up to 80% of the total cost of a project that avoids or reduces greenhouse gas emissions with “new or significantly improved” technologies.